hexian000/CallRecorder/README.md

 # Call Recorder

-A extremely lightweight call recorder for Android.
+A extremely lightweight call recorder for Android targeting a recent SDK version.

 This app MUST be installed as system app to grant necessary permissions properly.